delahayd/tarski/README.md

-# Automating Tarski's Geometry Using Deduction Modulo Theory
+# Automating Tarski's Geometry<br>Using Deduction Modulo Theory

 ## The Benchmark